strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

-- Backend refactoredfor refresh tokens.
+- Backend refactored for refresh tokens.

 - Frontend refactored to accept the new object.
 Appears to function as desired so for.
-Will be working on impleme nting the refresh functionality next.
+Will be working on implementing the refresh functionality next.

 ---